- Practice Areas

 People who ingested the frozen berries within the last 14 – 30 days and do not have a physician should call the County of San Diego’s Epidemiology Program at 619-692-8499.

-If you or a loved one has contracted hepatitis A after ingesting Townsend Farms frozen berries, contact the award-winning attorneys at The Gomez Law Firm today.
+If you or a loved one has contracted hepatitis A after ingesting Townsend Farms frozen berries, contact the award-winning attorneys at Gomez Trial Attorneys today.
 When strict food standards are not met, negligent parties must be held accountable.
-The Gomez Law Firm are dedicated to representing people who have suffered harm due to someone else’s negligence or reckless conduct.
-The lawyers at The Gomez Law Firm are not only compassionate and sensitive to victims’ pain and suffering, they fight hard for victims’ rights and take cases to trial.
+Gomez Trial Attorneys are dedicated to representing people who have suffered harm due to someone else’s negligence or reckless conduct.
+The lawyers at Gomez Trial Attorneys are not only compassionate and sensitive to victims’ pain and suffering, they fight hard for victims’ rights and take cases to trial.

 As the victim of a food-borne illness, you need the representation of a firm that understands hepatitis A and other types of food poisoning.
-The Gomez Law Firm has experience with these types of cases.
+Gomez Trial Attorneys has experience with these types of cases.
 John Gomez was named 2006 and 2010 trial lawyer of the year – the highest award an attorney can receive.
-Contact The Gomez Law Firm today to set up a free consultation.
+Contact Gomez Trial Attorneys today to set up a free consultation.
 There are no fees unless we win your case.

 No Fees Unless We Recover Money On Your Behalf